 As this statute makes clear, almost anything can be considered a weapon in New Jersey.
 Law enforcement will look to the intent of the person possessing the item.
 Your intent can also be ascertained from your surroundings.
 For example, if you are carrying a baseball bat on the way to a baseball field, you are unlikely to be arrested for possession of a weapon.
-But, if you are carrying that same baseball bat late at night in a bar parking lot, law enforcement are more likely to consider the bat a weapon.
+But, if you are carrying that same baseball bat late at night in a bar parking lot, law enforcement is more likely to consider the bat a weapon.

-If you are charged with an underlying crime, being in possession of a firearm during the commission of that offense will result in a more serious sentence—even if you did not intend to harm anyone with the weapon.
+If you are charged with an underlying crime, being in possession of a firearm during the commission of that offense will result in a more serious sentence even if you did not intend to harm anyone with the weapon.

-Weapon charges bring other serious consequences, such as having your gun collection permanently confiscated, or loss of your job if carrying a weapon is necessary to fulfilling your duties (for example if you are a security guard, police officer or armored truck driver).
+Weapon charges bring other serious consequences, such as having your gun collection permanently confiscated or loss of your job if carrying a weapon is necessary to fulfilling your duties (for example if you are a security guard, police officer or armored truck driver).

-Defenses to Weapons Charges
+Defenses to weapons charges

-We will investigate how law enforcement acquired your weapon, and whether their search was legal.
+We will investigate how law enforcement acquired your weapon and whether their search was legal.
 We can file a motion to suppress the evidence if your constitutional rights were violated.
-In New Jersey, law enforcement can conduct a search with probable cause, or if you give valid consent to the search.
+In New Jersey, law enforcement can conduct a search with probable cause or if you give valid consent to the search.